yaseen157/ADRpy/README.md

 Download the .zip file and unpackage ADRpy into a directory you'd like to install it into.

-Start a command prompt window at this location, and enter the ADRpy directory:
+Start a command prompt window at this location, and enter the ADRpy directory (it might be called `ADRpy-master`, or whatever branch of the source code you downloaded):

-    $ cd ./ADRpy
+    $ cd ./ADRpy-master

 When you are in the ADRpy root folder, you can type the following to install
 ADRpy: